Skip to content

 All civil parish councils were formed in England under the Local Government Act 1894.
 The Urban District Council of Rugeley was formed at this time, when Brereton, including Hazel Slade, Slitting Mill and Etching Hill, was made into a separate civil parish within the Lichfield Rural District.

-Under the Staffordshire Review Order of 1934 parts of Brereton, including Slitting Mill and Etching Hill, Brindley Heath, and parts of Armitage with Handsacre and of Longdon were also added to the Lichfield Urban District.
+Under the Staffordshire Review Order of 1934 parts of Brereton, including Slitting Mill and Etching Hill, Brindley Heath, and parts of Armitage with Handsacre and Longdon were also added to the Lichfield Urban District.

 For much of the early 20th century most of Cannock Chase, including Brindley Heath was a coal mining area, but the open spaces and relatively poor heath land has been well used by the military.